pagkly/Zed/Investopedia3/What You Should Know About Delivered-at-Place (DAP).md

 What You Should Know About Delivered-at-Place (DAP)
 ## What Is Delivered-at-Place (DAP)?

 Delivered-at-place (DAP) is an international trade term used to describe a deal in which a seller agrees to pay all costs and suffer any potential losses of moving goods sold to a specific location.
-In delivered-at-place agreements, the buyer is responsible for paying [import duties](https://www.investopedia.com/terms/i/import-duty.asp) and any applicable taxes, including clearance and local taxes, once the shipment has arrived at the specified destination.
+In delivered-at-place agreements, the buyer is responsible for paying [[import duties]](https://www.investopedia.com/terms/i/import-duty.asp) and any applicable taxes, including clearance and local taxes, once the shipment has arrived at the specified destination.

-The phrase "delivered-at-place" was introduced in the International Chamber of Commerce's (ICC) eighth publication of its [Incoterms](https://www.investopedia.com/terms/i/incoterms.asp)—international commercial terms—in 2010.1
+The phrase "delivered-at-place" was introduced in the International Chamber of Commerce's (ICC) eighth publication of its [[Incoterms]](https://www.investopedia.com/terms/i/incoterms.asp)—international commercial terms—in 2010.1

 ### Key Takeaways